ourcodingclub/ourcodingclub.github.io/_tutorials/seecc_1.md

 ## Plotting histograms of population change in different biomes and saving them

 __We can take our pipe efficiency a step further using the `broom` package.
-In the three examples above, we extracted the slope, standard error, intercept, etc., line by line, but with `broom` we can extract model coefficients using one single line `tidy(model_name)`.
+In the three examples above, we extracted the slope, standard error, intercept, etc., line by line, but with `broom` we can extract model coefficients using one single line `summarise(broom::tidy(model_name)`.
 We can practice using `broom` whilst making the histograms of population change in different biomes (measured by the slope for the `year` term).__

-__You will need to create a `Biome_LPI` folder, where your plots will be saved, before you run the code.__
+__You will need to create a `Biome_LPI` folder, where your plots will be saved, before you run the code.
+This code may take a few minutes to run, depending on your laptop.__

 ```r
 biome.plots <- LPI_long %>%